Street cleansing service update

 When we cut the grass in non-wild meadow areas, the equipment we use mulches the grass to allow it to naturally decompose in-situ which is better for the environment.
 We will clear mowings from paths as soon as possible after cutting.
-In total we cut 50,365 miles of grass a year.
+In total we maintain approx. 260 hectares of grass.

 The Tree Managers in the Parks and Bereavement Services Team manage approximately 35,000 trees growing on council owned land within the district.
 We also manage over 100 hectares of woodland and implement new tree planting schemes.
 If you have a query relating to a tree in a council owned park, open space, cemetery, allotment, woodland, car park or on the public highway please contact the tree managers via Council Connect 01225 394041.
 Responses to frequently asked questions can be found here.
 The Council also has a level of responsibility in relation to private trees in falling distance of a public highway.
 We may be able to advise or take direct action if a tree is causing a hazard to highway users - if you have concerns over such a tree please contact the tree managers as above.
 The Parks Team are not directly responsible for managing trees on school sites, children’s Centre’s, Curo housing estates (formerly Somer Housing) or Sirona sites.
 Please contact the relevant site staff as below:-

 Schools – contact the school directly, contact details can be found at

 Children’s centre’s – contact the children’s Centre directly, contact details can be found at